ofrnsb/OPENAI_REALTIME_WEBRTC/README.md

 - Pause microphone and/or camera
 - Interview timer

-> ps: You have to insert your API Keys
+> PS: You have to insert your API Keys
 <p align="center"><strong>OB</strong></p>